lucatacconi/crunz-ui/.github/README.md

 ### Custom log directory configuration

 By default, the configured log folder is **./var/logs** inside Crunz / Crunz-ui folder.
-The folder must be accessible and writeable by the Apache user.
+The folder must be accessible and writeable by the Web Server user.

 To configure custom folder set the **.env** file with the path of new log folder.